SPGP: Structure Prototype Guided Graph Pooling: Results

 \subsection{Scalability on large-Scale OGB datasets (Q4)}

-To answer the question, we compare SPGP with two hierarchical pooling methods ASAP and HGP-SL on ogbg-molhiv and ogbg-molpcba from the large-scale OGB dataset.
+We compare SPGP to two best baseline models, ASAP and HGP-SL, on ogbg-molhiv and ogbg-molpcba from the large-scale OGB dataset.
 For fair comparisons, we experiment with SPGP, ASAP, and HGP-SL in the same setting (See Appendix \ref{appendix:training} for details).
 In both datasets, SPGP outperforms all baselines including the simple GCN model~\cite{kipf2016semi} without pooling operations.
 Rather, unlike HGP-SL, which degrades performances through pooling operations, SPGP can extract meaningful structures on the large-scale datasets.
 For ASAP, which is the best competitor in TUDataset, it shows performance improvements through pooling on ogbg-molhiv, but with out-of-memory errors on the larger dataset, ogbg-molpcba.
+Due to the efficiency of SPGP, it can be jointly used with advanced graph convolution layers and the results are discussed in Appendix \ref{appendix:vn_res}

 To support this observation, we evaluate the GPU memory footprint of SPGP with the baselines on the graphs generated by two random graph models: Erdős–Rényi~\cite{gilbert1959random} and Barabási–Albert~\cite{barabasi1999emergence} (See Appendix \ref{appendix:mem_test} for details).
 Figure \ref{fig:mem_test} shows that SPGP is very effective and scalable compared to other methods in terms of memory usage.
 This is, as shown in Section \ref{sec:complexity}, because ASAP and HGP-SL additionally learn the structure of the pooled graph to extract meaningful nodes, whereas SPGP learns global structural information with fewer operations through structure prototype vectors.